-I would skip my kefir, my blood pressure would start creeping back up within three days or so.
+It would drop significantly, putting me back within the normal range.
+When I would skip my kefir, my blood pressure would start creeping back up within three days or so.

 “Bacteria for Breakfast by Dr. Kelly Downhower Karpa.”
 This book discusses fermented milk products and their ability to lower blood pressure in people with mild hypertension.

 It includes the results of a study involving both rats and human subjects that confirmed Dr. Karpa’s findings.
 To combat hypertension, doctors often prescribe what is known as an ACE-inhibitor, a drug that dilates the blood vessels, resulting in lower blood pressure.
 The study reviewed in the book Bacteria forBreakfast found that some strains of probiotic food produce their own ACE-inhibiting substances during the fermentation process.

 Kefir also has properties that assist in controlling blood sugar, because it’s loaded with lactic acid and enzymes that regulate sugar metabolism.
 My blood sugars quickly fell into the normal range when I added kefir to my diet.
 It was quite miraculous to me – and I have noticed this phenomenon in others who attended my cultured-food classes.

 Another benefit of kefir is that the types of bacteria it contains help alleviate inflammation throughout the gut.
 Controlling inflammation is critical, because many diseases are caused or affected by it.
 If your body’s ability to regulate inflammation is not working properly, you’re headed toward illness and premature aging.